xi's moments

 “You’ll see a lot of American films now feature Chinese actors, producers and other talent, and the other way around,” said Alex Azmi, executive producer of CS Productions.
 He expressed optimism about continued cross-cultural exchange, noting that such collaborations are not dependent on political relations but rather represent a resilient cultural connection.

-Ellen Eliasoph, president of the Village Roadshow Entertainment Group Asia, advocated for a shared cinematic vision that transcends national borders.
+Ellen Eliasoph, former president of the Village Roadshow Entertainment Group Asia, advocated for a shared cinematic vision that transcends national borders.
 “We should not separate China and the US.
 We should work together,” she said, emphasizing the importance of finding universal themes and producing multilingual, multimedia stories.

 Xu Chunping, vice-president of the Shanghai Film Group, said that even in the face of global challenges, the enduring love for movies creates a timeless bond between creators and viewers.